dart-archive/bazel/workspace/README.md

-An example Dart project suitable for running bazelify!
+An example Dart project suitable for running dazel!